Frictology is a research project about deliberate friction in digital design and AI. It studies how interfaces shape agency, judgment, and depth.

 Featured

-AI bias is not a bug in the data.
+AI bias isn't a bug in the data.
 It is a moral choice expressed in error rates.
-This essay starts with a wrongful arrest and ends with a question builders would rather not answer.
+This essay starts with a wrongful arrest and ends with a question builders prefer not to answer.

 Featured